prainar/peer/08-feed-with-posts/README.md

 2. **Frontend Implementation**

-   - Build profile view and edit forms using React and Tailwind CSS.
+   - Build feed components to display posts, comments, and likes.
-   - Add form validation for user input (name, bio, etc.).
+   - Add UI for commenting, liking, and (optional) sharing posts.
+   - Handle loading, error, and empty feed states.
-   - Connect forms to backend APIs using fetch/axios.
+   - Connect components to backend APIs using fetch/axios.
-   - Display error messages and loading states for better UX.
+   - Display user avatars, timestamps, and post content.

 3. **Backend Implementation**

-   - Create Flask API endpoints for `/profile` (GET, POST, PUT).
+   - Create Flask API endpoints for `/feed`, `/posts`, `/comments`, `/likes` (GET, POST, DELETE).
-   - Use models (e.g., `user.py`) to interact with the database.
+   - Use models to interact with the database for posts, comments, and likes.
-   - Implement authentication and secure profile updates.
+   - Implement authentication and secure feed management.
    - Return appropriate responses and error codes.

 4. **Database Integration**

-   - Set up a database (e.g., SQLite or PostgreSQL) for user profile storage.
+   - Set up a database (e.g., SQLite or PostgreSQL) for feed, post, and comment storage.
-   - Ensure user data is stored securely and can be retrieved/updated.
+   - Ensure data is stored securely and can be retrieved/updated efficiently.

 5. **Testing**
-   - Test the full profile flow: view, edit, error handling.
+   - Test the full feed flow: display, comment, like, error handling.
    - Ensure the UI updates correctly based on API responses.

 ## 🧪 Bonus Challenge

 - Add an extra improvement, such as:
+  - Infinite scroll or pagination for the feed.
-  - Enhanced styling for profile sections.
+  - Enhanced styling for feed items and comments.
-  - Additional validation (e.g., profile picture upload, social links).
-  - Improved UX flow (e.g., success notifications, loading spinners).
+  - Real-time updates for new posts or comments.
+  - Filtering or sorting options for the feed.
 - Document your improvement in your own words at the end of this README.

 ## ✅ Deliverable

-A working profile page module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.
+A working feed module with a clean UI, user engagement features, and a functional backend, pushed to GitHub in the `/final` folder.

 ---